moe-naj/adversarial_ai_attacks_project_2026/README.md

 ![AI Adversarial Attacks](readme_banner.png)

-# Adversarial AI — Attacks, Mitigations & Defense Strategies
+# Adversarial AI: Attacks, Mitigations & Defense Strategies

 This repository documents hands-on work exploring how machine learning models can be attacked, manipulated, and defended against.
 Each chapter is a self-contained project building toward a full adversarial attack and defense pipeline.